-Looking at the leading websites that get quite a lot of traffic some might think that this is due to their technical perfection.
-Others are convinced that the older and the bigger such websites are, the more technical problems there might arise and as to the huge amount of traffic - they get it exceptionally thanks to their age and trust.
-We decided to check who is right with one of the most quickly developing fields in e-commerce – fashion industry.
+Looking at the websites that get a lot of traffic some might think that this is due to their technical perfection.
+Others are convinced that the older such websites are, the more traffic they get thanks to age and trust.
+Let's check who is right with quickly developing fields in e-commerce – fashion industry.

 To do that we chose the leading British web-stores of 2017 that get most huge amount of traffic and crawled 1 mln pages of each.